Lake County Acupuncture Clinic

 Acupuncture 'beats headache pain'

-Acupuncture is an effective treatment for chronic headaches and should be more widely available on the NHS,
+Acupuncture is an effective treatment for chronic headaches and should be more widely available on the NHS, experts say.

-Writing in the British Medical Journal, UK researchers said patients who were given acupuncture had fewer days of
+Writing in the British Medical Journal, UK researchers said patients who were given acupuncture had fewer days of headaches than those

-headaches than those who were not.
+who were not.

 They also saw their GP less and were not as reliant on painkillers.